-Autoencoder (AE) is known to be able to detect anomalies which are expected to be unlabeled agitations in our data.
-We firstly train an autoencoder with 64 hidden representations in single layer encoder and decoder.
-We then introduce interquartile range (IQR) analysis to filter out noises among training set.
-The rebuilt training set by AE Filtering based on IQR (AEF-IQR) retains all training data from the minority class.
-And the instances of the majority class are fed to train an autoencoder to reconstruct the input by minimizing the error between the reconstructed instances and the original instances.
-The absolute value of reconstruction error is taken as the score.
-Given the lower quartile ($Q1$), upper quartile ($Q3$) and interquartile range ($IQR=Q3-Q1$), the instance is accepted as primary normal behaviour if its score $P$ satisfies equation \eqref{iqr}.
+An autoencoder (AE) is known to be able to detect anomalies which are expected to be unlabeled agitations in our data.
+We firstly trained an autoencoder with 64 hidden representations in single layer encoder and decoder.
+We then introduced interquartile range (IQR) analysis to filter out noises among training set.
+The rebuilt training set by AE Filtering (AEF) based on IQR retained all training data from the minority class.
+And the instances of the majority class were fed to train an autoencoder to reconstruct the input by minimizing the error between the reconstructed instances and the original instances.
+The absolute value of reconstruction error was taken as the score.
+Given the lower quartile ($Q1$), upper quartile ($Q3$) and interquartile range ($IQR=Q3-Q1$), the instance was accepted as primary normal behaviour if its score $P$ satisfied equation \eqref{iqr}.

 where $k$ is a scale related to the expected proportion of selection.
 This method is typically used for anomaly detection with $k = 1.5$, that is, the proportion of retained instances is $99.7\%$ when the scores are approximately Gaussian distribution.
-In this paper, we use AE to undersample the majority class to different proportion by setting different $k$.
-Unlike RUS method, there should be potential similarities in the instances rejected by AEF-IQR, and the diversity of normal behaviours in the rebuilt training set decreases compared with the original set.
-We can investigate the importance of the diversity of categories combining the results of RUS.
+In this paper, we used AE to undersample the majority class to different proportion by setting different $k$.
+Unlike RUS method, there should be potential similarities in the instances rejected by AEF, and the diversity of normal behaviours in the rebuilt training set decreased compared with the original set.
+We can investigate the importance of the diversity of variations combining the results of RUS.
 Besides, AE has the ability of anomaly detection and detects unseen instances with potential inaccurate or missed labels in the normal set.
 If a certain $k$ results in better performance of classifier, it indicates the existence of noisy instances distributed in the original normal set.